-If you are interesting in becoming a registered nurse, the money will come!
+If you want to become a registered nurse, the money will come!
 Let us help you find it!

 LEARN MORE – Cost of RN Programs

-Making it through nursing school can be difficult, especially when trying to balance work, family, and other personal commitments.
-We have some great information on how to make it all come together as well as how to create the right mindset to get through RN school.
+Making it through nursing school can be difficult, especially when balancing work, family, and other personal commitments.
+We have great information on how to make it all come together and create the right mindset to get through RN school.
 You can do it!

-So what is nursing school going to be like?
-Many potential students want to know ahead of time what they are in for.
+So, what is nursing school going to be like?
+Many potential students want to know what they are in for.

 Work/Life Balance During School

-Nursing school is going to mold a non-healthcare person into a detail-oriented, perfectionist, think-outside-the-box critical thinker.
+Nursing school will mold a non-healthcare person into a detail-oriented, perfectionist, think-outside-the-box critical thinker.
 To do this, the rules are strict, the instructors are tough, and the coursework is challenging.
-Many nurses reflect that nursing school was one one of the hardest things they've ever done, but hardly any ever regret that decision.
+Many nurses reflect that nursing school was one of the hardest things they've ever done, but hardly any ever regret that decision.

 To be in a position of being able to save a human life is a great responsibility.
-Nursing school works to find which of those students who are simply not cut-out for it and push and mold the students who are into great nurses.
+Nursing school works to find which of those students are not cut out for it and push and mold the students who are into great nurses.

-And while all this is hard, frustrating, and very demanding, remember that nursing school graduation day is the most exhilarating feeling you may ever have in your life!
-Keep looking forward and let us provide you with all you need to make it to that glorious graduation day!
+While all this is challenging, frustrating, and demanding, remember that nursing school graduation day is the most exhilarating feeling you may ever have!
+Keep looking forward, and let us provide all you need to make it to that glorious graduation day!